nixworks/public/news/2017/03/2/README.md

 ##### Political appointments of Donald Trump
 ### [The U.S. Senate confirms Donald Trump's appointment of his former opponents in the presidential primaries, neurosurgeon Ben Carson and Governor of Texas Rick Perry, as Secretaries of Housing and Urban Development and Energy respectively, with the support of all Republicans and some Democrats. ](/news/2017/03/2/the-u-s-senate-confirms-donald-trump-s-appointment-of-his-former-opponents-in-the-presidential-primaries-neurosurgeon-ben-carson-and-gover.md)
-_Context: Rick Perry, Republican, presidential primaries, Donald Trump, Energy, Democrat, Political appointments of Donald Trump, Ben Carson, Housing and Urban Development, United States Senate_
+_Context: Political appointments of Donald Trump, presidential primaries, Rick Perry, Energy, Ben Carson, United States Senate, Donald Trump, Democrat, Housing and Urban Development, Republican_

 ## [Previous Day...](/news/2017/03/1/index.md)